rizwannur/standalone-blogpage-payloadcms/memory-bank/progress.md

 ## 3. Current Status

-*   **Phase**: Initial Setup & Foundation Review.
+*   **Phase**: Memory Bank Detailed Update.
-*   **Progress**: The foundational Next.js + Payload CMS project is operational.
-The `not-found` page issue has been resolved.
-The Memory Bank is being established.
-*   **Next Immediate Action**: Begin planning and implementing the core blog frontend pages (e.g., post listing and individual post views).
+*   **Progress**:
+    *   Completed initial review of all Memory Bank files.
+    *   Updated `activeContext.md` to reflect the current task of detailed Memory Bank update.
+*   **Next Immediate Action**: Proceed with the sequential detailed update of each Memory Bank file, starting with `projectbrief.md`.

-## 4. Known Issues / Challenges
+## 4. Known Issues / Challenges (Overall Project & Current Task)

-*   **Project Scope**: The conversion to a "full-stack blog application" is broad.
-Specific features and the level of polish need to be clearly defined and prioritized.
+*   **Project Scope**: The conversion to a "full-stack blog application" remains broad.
+Specific features and the level of polish need to be clearly defined and prioritized post-Memory Bank update.
+*   **Maintaining Accuracy**: Ensuring the Memory Bank stays perfectly up-to-date as development progresses will require discipline.
+*   **Detail vs. Brevity**: Finding the right balance in documentation to be comprehensive yet concise.
-*   **Learning Curve**: If unfamiliar with specific Payload plugins or advanced Next.js App Router features, there might be a learning curve.
+*   **Learning Curve**: If unfamiliar with specific Payload plugins or advanced Next.js App Router features, there might be a learning curve for future development tasks.
-*   **Data Fetching Patterns**: Establishing efficient and correct data fetching patterns between Next.js Server/Client Components and Payload APIs will be crucial.
+*   **Data Fetching Patterns**: Establishing efficient and correct data fetching patterns between Next.js Server/Client Components and Payload APIs will be crucial for blog feature implementation.
-*   **Styling Complexity**: Implementing a custom, polished design with Tailwind CSS can be time-consuming.
+*   **Styling Complexity**: Implementing a custom, polished design with Tailwind CSS can be time-consuming for blog features.
 *   **Legacy Code/Configuration**: The project is a template.
-There might be example code or configurations (`my-route/`) that are not relevant to the blog and may need cleanup.
+There might be example code or configurations (`my-route/`) that are not relevant to the blog and may need cleanup eventually.